100k skins: Reflections on the Winamp Skin Museum’s upload flow

 In retrospect, this upload flow was designed, engineered, and built for just a handful of very special power users each performing just a single bulk upload.
 By building with these users in mind before they ever arrived, we’ve been able to capitalize on those fleeting moments when a viral post about the Museum attracted them, and they opted to contribute their personal collections.

 I love how this has created a virtuous positive feedback loop.
 More skins attracts more attention, attracts more power users, resulting in even more skins and thus even more attention.
-The outcome of this feedback loop is that now over 100,000 (and growing) unique works of art are preserved and made accessible online for another generation to experience.
+The outcome of this feedback loop is that now over 100,000 (and counting) unique works of art are preserved and made accessible online for another generation to experience.